Silver Meteor train in Florida

 Frequency1 daily train in each direction

-End StationsNew York City, Miami
+End stationsNew York City, Miami

-AmenitiesWiFi, cafe car, private rooms
+AmenitiesWiFi, sleeper cars, cafe car, dining car

 SceneryCity skylines, bodies of water in Virginia and Maryland, Florida countryside